President Trump takes jabs at Biden, leaves supporters energized following Gastonia rally

 There were other points he drove home as well, including the economy and his handling of COVID-19, which the attendees we spoke to weren’t concerned about.

-“Hey, nobody said anything there’s other protesters burning down Portland, Detroit, Minnepolis, so,” Mike Roman said.
+“Hey, nobody said anything there are other protesters burning down Portland, Detroit, Minneapolis, so,” Mike Roman said.

 MORE FROM FOX 46 CHARLOTTE